adithya70/docker-moinitoring/README.md

 **Loki**: Add Loki as a data source for log aggregation.

--Add alerting rules in prometheus.yml.
+Add alerting rules in prometheus.yml.
--Modify dashboards in Grafana for tailored metrics.
+Modify dashboards in Grafana for tailored metrics.
--Backup Prometheus and Loki data regularly.
+Backup Prometheus and Loki data regularly.

 Stopping and Cleaning Up
 ---